microsoft/virtualnodesOnAzureContainerInstances/Docs/SecurityCustomizations.md

 The ACI cluster FQDN will always have the format `<clusterName>.<regionName>.atlas.cloudapp.azure.com`, where the value of `clusterName` is unique per cluster and the value of `regionName` corresponds to the region where the ACI cluster is deployed.
 For instance, a FQDN for an ACI cluster in Central India may look something like `sbzip4leutnry21.centralindia.atlas.cloudapp.azure.com`.

-Note that a single virtual node with multiple running pods may be communicating with multiple ACI clusters - there is no guarantee of a 1:1 mapping from virtual node to ACI cluster.
+Note that a single virtual node may be communicating with multiple ACI clusters - there is no guarantee of a 1:1 mapping from virtual node to ACI cluster.